 Each child who is adopted through foster care receives a small stipend till the age of 18.
 And there are many scholarships (many directly from individual colleges) for children who have been adopted through foster care.

-A great way to explore this further is to attend one of the Let It Be Us Foster and Adoptive Parent Recruitment Event.
+A great way to explore this further is to attend one of the Let It Be Us Adoption and Foster Care Information Fair.
 At these events we present a panel of experts – case workers and adoption recruiters – from different agencies.
 We also have special guest presenters as well as experienced foster and adoptive parents.
 Each event hosts a panel of different speakers – so the best way to become educated is to attend as many as possible.
 Let It Be Us offers 6 events throughout the calendar year in and around Chicago.

 Another way to explore this further is to find an agency that specializes in foster care and adoption near your home.
 Make an appointment to attend their next”informational meeting” where you’ll learn about their programs and parenting opportunities.